bCBowers/santanderChallenge/README.md

 sample_submission.csv -> file provided by the Kaggle challenge

-train.py, test.py -> these files are too big for Github but can be found on Kaggle: https://www.kaggle.com/c/santander-value-prediction-challenge/data
+train.csv, test.csv -> these files are too big for Github but can be found on Kaggle: https://www.kaggle.com/c/santander-value-prediction-challenge/data